SJ23 Tech Tip B11, (Updated 2024-04-21) Bob Schimmel

 • Spray the first application at the back, very thin and let harden.
 Then fill the gap from bottom back to top, spraying lightly as you.
 Let set overnight to fully harden.

 SEALANT - I used Sikaflex sealant to secure and seal the fibreglass boards to the hull and bulkhead.
-Sealant in a cartridge is easier to apply than epoxy, given the very tight constraints to work inside this locker and the cool Spring weather I have.
+Sealant in a cartridge is easier to apply than epoxy, given the very tight constraints to work inside this locker and the cool Spring weather I did the job in.
 It is also less hazardous since no dust is involved and the sealant sticks well to the existing fire retardant on the locker wall.
-This is when I did a dry install of each board to confirm an exact fit.
+This was during a dry fit of each board.

-• A bead of Sikaflex was applied directly to the perimeter of the each board as the caulking gun is too big to fit inside the locker.
+• A bead of Sikaflex was applied directly from the caulking gun to the perimeter of the each board.
 The bead for the front of the bulkhead goes behind the board and the bead against the hull goes along the edge of the board.
 With the first board in place I jiggled it against the bulkhead and hull.
 The stuff oozing out confirmed I had full adhesion.

-• The board was lightly clamped to the bulkhead with bar clamps to prevent it slipping.
+• The board was lightly clamped to the bulkhead with bar clamps to keep it in place.
 More Sikaflex oozed out from which I formed a fillet using a popsicle stick.

 • To minimize the risk of a board slipping out of place I let the first board cure for 24 hours.
 Once the clamps were out of the way I installed the second board.

 LOCKER BOTTOM - The locker bottom as it comes from the factory.
 Panache's water tank hoses and bow light wires are to the bottom left.
-It looks messy but isn't.
+It looks messy but that is just the camera ding its tricks.

-FALSE BOTTOM - The sloped piece of 1/4" thick fibreglass that directs the water to the drain hole through the stem.
+FALSE BOTTOM - The forward sloping piece of 1/4" thick fibreglass that directs the water to the stem drain hole.
 It is removable for service using the finger hole.
+Notice how they fit around the water tank hose.

 GRATE - The vinyl grate on top of the sloped bottom lets the line drip dry to minimize stink.
 The drain hole is just at the low corner of the grate (top of photo).

-LOCKER WALL - The locker wall was sealed with a coat of black truck bed liner to keep the fibreglass dry.
-I may hang a poly curtain behind the door to keep it dry.
+LOCKER WALL - The locker wall was is no longer sealed with a coat of black truck bed liner.
+It was scraped off since it detached from the retardant liner.

 Water fill hoses are back in place and the teak door is attached.
 The fibreglass bulkhead assembly is very stiff.